rocketacademy/bootcamp-4.1/1-frontend/1.3-react/using-styling-libraries-with-react.md

 2. Use `Row` and `Column` Components within the `Container` to display your information
    1. Note that each row can be broken into 12 columns
    2. Each section can take up multiple spaces
-3. Uncover and understand the [Breakpoint system](https://react-bootstrap.netlify.app/docs/layout/breakpoints) in react-bootstrap
+3. Uncover and understand the <a href="https://react-bootstrap.netlify.app/docs/layout/breakpoints" target="_blank">Breakpoint system</a> in react-bootstrap
 4. Wire-framing and planning out how your component will look will make using grid easier

 Here is a simple implementation of the react-bootstrap grid system